Jacqueline A. Braveboy-Wagner

 "The Non-Aligned Movement: Collective Diplomacy of the Global South."
 In B.J.
 Kercher, ed.
 Handbook of Diplomacy and Statecraft.
 London/NY: Routledge 2012: 274-89.

 "The English-speaking Caribbean."
-Oxford Companion to Comparative Politics (in press)
+Oxford Companion to Comparative Politics.
+Oxford University Press, 2012.

 "Opportunities and Limitations of the Exercise of Foreign Policy Power by a Very Small State: The Case of Trinidad and Tobago."
 Cambridge Review of International Affairs, September 2010;